Caring for Roses - An Interview with Gardening Know How

 9. Is there a specific technique you use when photographing roses to get the best results?
 Do you have any examples of images you have taken you could share with us?

-Both of the cameras I currently use are automatic type cameras that I set to the manual mode so that I can play with the settings on them.
-I take many shots of subject rose and flower blooms from many different angles and in different natural light settings making note of the settings used and the time of day as well as whether it was bright sun or cloudy for the lighting conditions.
+Both of the cameras I currently use are automatic-type cameras, which I set to the manual mode so that I can play with the settings on them.
+I take lots of shots of rose and flower blooms, from many different angles and in different natural light settings, making note of the settings used, the time of day, and whether it was bright sun or cloudy for the lighting conditions.

-If the settings on the camera are not just right, the red coloured bloom smiles will bleed into one another and the red will not be anywhere close to the actual red of the actual bloom smile.
-With red blooms, you can also get what I call a blue bounce to the photo where there is a bluish coloration to the shot that really messes it up.
+If the settings on the camera are not just right, the red-coloured bloom smiles will bleed into one another and the red will not be anywhere close to the actual red of the bloom smile.
+With red blooms, you can also get what I call a blue bounce to the photo, where there is a bluish coloration to the shot that really messes it up.

 10. What advice could you give to someone who is looking to get into this line of photography?
 Is there a good starting point, or specific plants that are good to start with?

 Select a digital camera that has a manual mode, so you can play with the settings on it.
 A totally automatic camera will take some nice shots but can also take some terrible shots in varying lighting conditions.